Posted July 7th, 2017 at 3:41 pm by Sales Team

-To get rid of noise, first determine whether it is coming from the door or the opener.
+To get rid of the noise, first, determine whether it is coming from the door or the opener.
 Disengage the opener from the door and then open and close the door manually.
 If you don’t hear the noise when doing this, the opener is the source of the noise.
-Otherwise the noise is probably coming from the door.
+Otherwise, the noise is probably coming from the door.

 Here are a few suggestions for quieting your door.

 Lubricating the Door

 One easy way to eliminate noise from the door is to lubricate all the moving parts.
 End bearings, center bearings, springs, hinges, and rollers can all make noise.
 We recommend using a spray lubricant designed for garage doors, 3-IN-ONE® oil, or non-detergent motor oil such as 10W30 or 5W30.
 Do not use WD-40® as that acts more like a cleaner, and it actually removes the existing lubrication.